-PC § 272 Contribute to the delinquency of a minor This broadly defined statute is not an aggravated felony or a CIMT.31 Because it can involve exposing minor to only mild harm, it does not meet the BIA's definition of child abuse.32
+PC § 272 Contribute to the delinquency of a minor This broadly defined statute is not an aggravated felony or a CIMT.33 Because it can involve exposing minor to only mild harm, it does not meet the BIA's definition of child abuse.34

-PC § 273a Child endangerment No conviction of 273a(a) or (b) is a crime of violence, because the minimum conduct is negligence and the statute is indivisible.33 But as always, the best practice is to get 364 days or less on each count, when that is possible.
-No conviction of (a) or (b) is a crime involving moral turpitude because the minimum conduct is negligence and the statute is indivisible.34 Section 273a(b) is not a deportable crime of child abuse.35
+PC § 273a Child endangerment No conviction of 273a(a) or (b) should be held a crime of violence, because the minimum conduct is negligence and the statute is indivisible.35 But as always, the best practice is to get 364 days or less on each count, when that is possible.
+No conviction of (a) or (b) should be a crime involving moral turpitude because the minimum conduct is negligence and the statute is indivisible.36

+Section 273a(b) is not a deportable crime of child abuse, but § 273a(a) has been so held.37

-PC § 273.5 Spousal Injury The Ninth Circuit held that the minimum conduct to commit Pen C § 273.5 is not a crime involving moral turpitude because it can involve a victim who is a former cohabitant.36 Immigration advocates will argue that the statute is indivisible as to the type of victim, and therefore that no conviction is a CIMT.
-Avoid a sentence of a year or more.
+PC § 273.5 Spousal Injury The Ninth Circuit held that the minimum conduct to commit Pen C § 273.5 is not a crime involving moral turpitude because it can involve a victim who is a former cohabitant.38 Immigration advocates will argue that the statute is indivisible as to the type of victim, and therefore that no conviction is a CIMT.
+But Pen C § 273.5 has been held a crime of violence and a deportable crime of domestic violence.